Can You Make Money & Earn A Living From Sports Betting?

 Here’s a question that’s regularly asked: “can you make a living from sports betting?”

-The answer you’ll usually find to that question is a confident, flat-out “no”.
-It’s often followed up with a cliché such as “the bookie always wins”, or “it’s a mug’s game”.
+The answer you’ll usually find to that question is a confident, flat-out “no!”.
+This is often followed up with a cliché such as “the bookie always wins”, or “it’s a mug’s game”.

-To the majority of the public it’s unthinkable that one could consistently earn from sports betting.
-But while it’s true that sports betting is indeed a “mug’s game” for most punters, there’s no doubt that a small minority of professional gamblers, traders and value bettors exist… and thrive.
-There are certainly legitimate ways to make a living from sports betting.
+For most people, the idea of consistently earning from sports betting seems unthinkable.
+While it’s true that sports betting is generally a “mug’s game” for most participants and should not be viewed as a reliable way to earn a living, a small minority of professional gamblers, traders, and value bettors do exist—and they thrive.
+Indeed, some individuals do make a living from sports betting.

 So precisely what are professional gamblers doing to earn from sports betting?
-Here’s the techniques you need to learn about, in recommended order.
+Here’s the techniques you might want to learn about.

 1. Matched Betting